 After two Middle East events, Koepka will come back to the United States to compete in the Genesis Invitational at Riviera Country Club near Los Angeles for his 2020 PGA Tour debut.

-He then heads to the WGC-Mexico Championship and The Honda Classic.
+He likely then heads to The Honda Classic after skipping the WGC-Mexico Championship.
 From there, he will play in The Players and the WGC-Dell Technologies Match Play, leading to the Masters.
 After the Masters, he may well team up with brother Chase for the Zurich Classic of New Orleans.

 He'll, of course, compete in the other three majors and the World Golf Championships at TPC Southwind.
 He'll compete in the Travelers Championship after the US Open.

 You can expect Koepka to play in all three FedEx Cup playoffs.